 It’s also important that you go into scar revision with a clear understanding of what to expect in terms of outcomes.

 In other instances, the orientation and alignment of an existing scar must be altered.
-Deep sutures that slowly dissolve can bring underlying tissues together and allow Dr. Verma to close the outermost layer of skin with a series of tiny sutures.
+Deep sutures that slowly dissolve can bring underlying tissues together and allow Dr. Fearrington to close the outermost layer of skin with a series of tiny sutures.

 Indented or concave scarring requires new volume to plump and smooth the scar tissue.
 Natural or synthetic filler materials can raise these depressed scars.